 It seems polite after explaining the goal and defining the audience to let the subject talk.
 Don’t do it.
 You would be handing over control of the conversation and you may never get it back.

-We’ve all watched that painful television interview in which some windbag goes on and on about something inane to fill time so he or she won’t be asked a question they don’t want to answer.
+We’ve all watched that painful television interview in which some windbag goes on and on about something inane to fill time so they won’t be asked a question they don’t want to answer.
 That’s fine —understandable anyway —on TV, where the goal is to fill time.

 And watch the clock.
 If you have six questions to ask in 30 minutes, the math is pretty simple.
 When you have the information you need on a particular question, move the subject along to the next one.

-Like concert-goers who just want to hear that one song, many interview subjects have that one point they are just dying to make.
-As you wind down the meeting, ask him or her what that is.
+Like concert-goers who just want to hear that one song, many SMEs have that one point they are just dying to make.
+As you wind down the meeting, ask them what that is.